 A detached retina can be caused a sagging vitreous, which is when a gel-like material leaks through a hole in the retina and collects underneath.
 As the fluid builds up, it slowly peels the retina away from the underlying tissues.
 It can also happen as the result of an injury or due to advanced stages of diabetes.

 Surgery is almost always necessary to repair a detached retina.
 There are many different options available to your ophthalmologist such as laser surgery, freezing, or injecting air into the eye.
-You should discuss all treatment options available to you with your doctor to determine what will be the best fit.
+You should discuss all treatment options available to you with your retina specialist to determine what will be the best fit.

 Although a detached retina is a very serious condition that could permanently reduce or take away your vision, many people who receive immediate treatment achieve a full recovery.
-Make sure you are up to date on your yearly comprehensive vision screenings and that you always pay attention to any warning signs that could indicate a serious problem.
+Make sure you are up to date on your yearly comprehensive vision screenings and that you always pay attention to any symptoms and warning signs that could indicate a serious problem.